+The network of national and local charities and voluntary bodies is too complex and numerous to describe fully but the Society retains active links with The Exeter Foundation, DreamAway, Whizz Kids, Children in Need, CEDA, A Brighter Tomorrow and a number of County and National grant-making Trusts.
+A similar network of local groups and individuals continues to assist the Society in raising funds for children at Vranch House and this incredibly generous and loyal support provides a much-needed and indispensable resource.
+The charity has also forged close links with the NHS funded Children's Specialist Children's Assessment Centre which it hosts in a purpose-built facility on the Vranch House site.
+It is worth noting that the children at Vranch House School raise money each year for other charities which have included Little Bridge House (the local children's hospice), Young Minds, Comic Relief and the Royal British Legion.

+Risk management

-Risk Management As a normal part of the annual business cycle the Society reviews its Risk Assessments.
+As a normal part of the annual business cycle the Society reviews its Risk Assessments.
 These include financial management, accounting, security of cash and removable assets, insurances, fire and Health & Safety.
 The outcome of these assessments is reported to the Trustees by the Chief Executive.
 The Safeguarding, Health and Safety, Cash Handling, Legionella and Fire Risk Assessments are translated into operating policies which are available to all employees, together with all the other policy documents, on the Charity's website.
 Employees at every level are encouraged to contribute to the continuous business of risk assessment through the Staff Meetings held every month.

-Objectives and Activities The charity's objects and principal activities continue to be those of: - i Promoting and providing facilities for the care, education, training, treatment and welfare in their respective aspects of people with physical difficulties. - ii Advising, helping or catering for the needs of the parents or others having the care of people with physical difficulties.
-The core activities arising from these aims are the education of children with physical difficulties from the age of 2 to 12 at Vranch House School and the provision of paediatric therapies and clinical treatment to children as outpatients at locations throughout Devon.
-The charity has also developed Opportunity Technology, a not-for-profit service which designs, installs and maintains assisted mobility tracks and robotic vehicles throughout England and Wales.
-Public Benefit - General Statement The Trustees have established a policy to review continuously all the charity's activities and the development of services to ensure that they remain consonant with the requirements of the 2006 Charities Act, and particularly with Section 4 of the Act, (the need to demonstrate Public Benefit).
-The charity operates in partnership with statutory bodies under guidance from the Office for the Third Sector in order to provide expertise, treatment and enhanced services to children with physical disabilities.
-It does not charge fees but receives about 50% of the total cost of the services it provides to the North, East & West Devon Clinical Commissioning Group (NEW CCG) and Devon County Council.
+Public Benefit - General Statement

+The Trustees have established a policy to review continuously all the charity's activities and the development of services to ensure that they remain consonant with the requirements of the 2006 Charities Act, and particularly with Section 4 of the Act, (the need to demonstrate Public Benefit).
+The charity operates in partnership with statutory bodies in order to provide expertise, treatment and enhanced services to children with physical disabilities.
+It does not charge fees but receives about 40% of the total cost of the services it provides to the North, East & West Devon Clinical Commissioning Group (NEW CCG) and approximately 80% of the service costs provided to Devon County Council.
 Referrals to the service are made by Local Authorities and all referrals are seen for assessment and the majority of assessed referrals are retained for treatment or given a place in the school.
 The referral process, whether as a therapy outpatient or potential school pupil, is not controlled by the charity but by NEW CCG and Devon County Council.
 A school placement or therapy intervention might be deemed inappropriate at the assessment stage but only for reasons that are cogent, demonstrable and compliant with benchmarked national practice.
 The charity is as public a body as its statutory partners and enters into no private arrangements for individual treatment.
 No member of the public is denied the services provided by the charity provided those services are assessed to be suitable and appropriate for the individual concerned.

+REFERENCE AND ADMINISTRATIVE DETAILS

+As shown on page 1.